arunKumarNOP/shellcodes/README.md

 Some Shellcodes
 ====
-These are some sample shellcodes that i did in my free time.
+These are some shellcodes that i did in my free time.

 # 1. 'sh' shell shellcode